SophieHYe/page/README.md

 I was fortunate to visit The Hong Kong Polytechnic University (PolyU) from October 2021 to April 2022.
 It was a fruitful experience to be advised by Prof. [Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).

 ## News
-- 🎉 01/2024, my PhD dissertation received The Best Thesis of The Year Award (one recipient per year in all disciplines among five Swedish Universities affiliated with WASP).
+- 🎉 01/2024, my PhD dissertation received The Best Thesis of The Year Award (one recipient per year in all disciplines among five Swedish Universities affiliated with WASP)!
 - 🎉 11/2023, I was invited to serve on the Program Committee of ASE 2024.
 Please consider submitting your paper!
 - 🎉 10/2023, I was invited to serve on the Program Committee of ICSE 2025.
 Please consider submitting your paper!
-- 🎉 09/2023, our work received IEEE Distinguished Paper Award in ASE Industry Challenge Competition.
+- 🎉 09/2023, our work received IEEE Distinguished Paper Award in ASE Industry Challenge Competition!
 - 🎉 09/2023, I was invited to serve on the Program Committee of MSR 2024.
 Please consider submitting your paper!

 ## Publications